Fund Development Manager

-- Associate degree or higher required
+- A bachelor’s degree required

 - Excellent presentation skills and ability to express ideas verbally and in writing

-- Excellent persuasive writing skills and strong proofreading and editing skills
+- Excellent persuasive writing skills and strong proofreading and editing skills a must.

-- Strong organizational, planning, and recordkeeping skills
+- Strong organizational, analytical, planning, management and recordkeeping skills

 - Understands the Habitat for Humanity mission and has the desire to promote it